How to Apply

 Funding and eligibility

-Funding is available to cover tuition fees for UK Home applicants and a stipend at the Research Council rate (£15,245 for Session 2020/21).
+As per UKRI guidance, funding is available to cover tuition fees for UK Home applicants and a stipend at the Research Council rate (£17,668 for Session 2022/23).
 To be classed as a Home applicant, candidates must meet the following criteria:

 • Be a UK National (meeting residency requirements), or